joao-vasconcelos/pos/README.md

 ## CHEF POINT Point of Sale

-This is a custom Point of Sale app custom-built for Chef Point's operation.
+This is a Point of Sale app custom-built for Chef Point's operation.
 It simplifies the most used features, reducing number of taps and optimizing for speed and clarity.